mrdandelion6/six.nvim/doc/linux/ubuntu/setup.md

 sudo apt install stylua
 ```

-Usually , we install formatters / LSP tools through Mason , which is automatically handled by the plugins.
-But installing `stylua` through Mason leads `nvim-lspconfig` to launch it as an LSP server , even though we only want to use it as a formatter.
-This causes errors , hence we install it manually.
+usually , we install formatters / LSP tools through mason , which is automatically handled by the plugins. but installing `stylua` through mason leads `nvim-lspconfig` to launch it as an LSP server , even though we only want to use it as a formatter. this causes errors , hence we install it manually.

 ### telescope.nvim